 Continuing the path to the up, you are guided by many Jizo, all wearing their knitted red caps and bibs.
 You come to an altar at the top of the Temple (but not the top of the mountain).
 Here sits the Buddha, surrounded by many other deities, offerings, and water.

 It has been a very long day with much walking.
 I encourage you and all first-time travelers to Japan to practice endurance walking and wear comfortable shoes.
 You will thank yourself later.

-You might want to practice walking in the geta before heading into public spaces.
+You might want to practice walking in the geta before entering public spaces.
 It is more challenging than you might think to keep your balance.

 It is traditional to dress in a “yukata” during your time at the ryokan.
 These are usually provided for you as well.
 What is a yukata, you ask?
 A yukata is a less formal kimono worn in casual settings.

 You won’t see your average Japanese citizen walking around wearing a yukata; Western clothes are more the norm.
 But if you are going to a summer festival or onsen (bathhouse), this would be the attire of choice.